typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 | json_pp
 ```

+## Step 4: Syncing Inserts/Updates

 ### Scheduling Bulk Updates/Inserts with Cron Jobs

-Using the _PG_CRON_ and _HTTP_ extensions, you can schedule cron jobs to bulk sync their database with Typesense.
+Using the _PG_CRON_ and _HTTP_ extensions, you can schedule cron jobs to bulk sync a database with Typesense.
 Cron jobs in PostgreSQL are timed using [cron-syntax](https://en.wikipedia.org/wiki/Cron).
 Each job can be run at most once per minute.
 Unfortunately, Supabase does not offer native support for bulk syncing at shorter intervals.
 An imperfect workaround involves scheduling multiple cron jobs with staggered timings.
 If you must bulk sync at shorter intervals, you should use a more precise external cron or bridge server for better control.

 #### Example Cron Job: Calling Edge Function Every Minute